 Analysis: The District is compared here to the "Utility: Sewage Treatment Facility" industry category as reported by the U.S. Bureau of Labor Statistics.
-The District's incident rate is slightly below the state average in California for our industry when compared with 2014 data.
-In 2015 the District was slightly above the Industry Average of 3.8 with 4 recordable incidents.
-The 2016 State average for work-related injuries was 6.3 with four recordable incidents.
-In 2018, we had two injuries.
-In 2021 there was 1 injury.
+The District's incident rate is slightly below the state average in California for our industry.
+In 2022 there were 3 reportable injuries.